cecid/hermes-docs/docs/source/application.rst

       soapElement.addTextNode(value);
       return soapElement;

 #.
-Attach a payload if necessary.
-The example here uses a purchase order XML as the payload of the ebMS message, so the associated content type is ``application/xml``.
+Attach a payload to the SOAP message if necessary.
+The example here uses a purchase order XML as the payload, so the associated content type is :literal:`application/xml`.

    .. code-block:: java